SoftActivity™ TS Monitor – Installation Guide for Administrators

 Administrator can update SoftActivity TS Monitor application to the latest version by following these easy steps:

-1. Click Check for Updates in TS Monitor Client on About tab.
-Or go to https://www.softactivity.com website and click Update Now under Company menu.
+- Click Check for Updates in TS Monitor Client on About tab.
+Another option is to open SoftActivity Updates Center.

-3. Run the installation package on each server where TS Monitor Client and the Webapp is installed.
-It should detect older version and offer to update.
-Click OK
+- Run the installation package on each server where TS Monitor Client and the Webapp is installed.
+It should detect an older version and offer to update.
+Click OK.

 Troubleshooting